acentswap/docs2-wiki/contact-us/business-partnerships.md

 Farms incentivize users to provide liquidity for your trading pair by distributing ADE to your pair's LP Token holders.

-Syrup Pools are a way of distributing your tokens to BSC users who stake ADE in the pool.
+Syrup Pools are a way of distributing your tokens to ACENT users who stake ADE in the pool.

 These two products go hand-in-paw on AcentSwap: when a project provides their tokens for a Syrup Pool, we'll also create a Farm.
 If you're looking to distribute tokens and incentivize liquidity, get in touch.